The manager credited with discovering singing superstar Lorde has been fired by Warner Music over sexual harassment allegations.

 Manager who discovered Lorde fired by Warner Music

-Maclachlan discovered Lorde at age 13, taking her to international stardom with his own Saiko Management company.
+Maclachlan discovered Lorde at age 13 and subsequently took her to international stardom with his own Saiko Management company.

-Two years later, the pair split as a result of alleged legal issues.
+However, two years later the pair split as a result of alleged legal issues.

 On Sunday, Warner Music terminated Maclachlan’s contract following the sexual harassment allegations.

-For example, asking them if they wanted sexual contact with him, and making comments about their bodies.
+For example, asking them if they wanted sexual contact with him, in addition to making comments about their bodies.

 “There’s not a day goes by that I don’t regret the harm I have caused people around me and most importantly the pain and embarrassment I have caused my wife and children.